What the council does when it receives a complaint

 Receiving the complaint

-Unless the complaint made anonymously, we will acknowledge receipt within two (2) working days and provide:
+9.1 Unless the complaint was made anonymously, we will acknowledge receipt within three (3) working days (not including the day the complaint was received) and provide:

 • the name and contact details of the person responsible for investigating